Shreeramghimire/Salmon-Statistics/README.md

 ### Final Result

 We are **95% confident** that the true variance of salmon weights in the entire pen is between **0.054 kg** and **1.256 kg**.

+Notice how massive that interval is (0.054 to 1.256)? **It's huge!**

+That is the harsh reality of the Chi-Squared distribution.
+It is incredibly volatile for small samples.

+To get a precise estimate of variance, you need massive sample sizes.
+The Chi-Squared distribution has a variance of $2 \times df$.
+For $df = 4$, the standard deviation is $\sqrt{8} \approx 2.8$, which is almost as large as the mean ($4$)!
+The uncertainty is enormous.